DanielCrema/Javascalc/README.md

-Still a lot to be fixed on CSS U+1F643
+Still a lot to be fixed on CSS :upside_down_face: